 On the edge of the Speicherstadt, where the old, red-brick warehouses meet the shiny new apartments and office blocks of Hafencity, you’ll find a mix of the two.
 Hamburg’s cutting-edge Elbphilharmonie concert hall was opened in 2017 and is the city’s tallest building.
 The concert hall sits on top of a 1960s brick warehouse like a glacier, or a great ship – appropriate given its setting, pointing out into the Elbe river.
 The lower floors are now the Westin Hotel.

 You can visit the Elbphilharmonie even if you don’t have a ticket to one of the (mostly classical music) concerts.
 At the top of the brick part, a viewing platform circles the building, giving fantastic views over the Speicherstadt, the Elbe and the Hamburg skyline.
+Going up to the Elbphilharmonie viewing platform is one of the most popular things to do in Hamburg.

 You’ll need to get a ticket to go up to the viewing platform but these are available either in advance from the Elbphilharmonie website (with a 2 euro booking fee) or free of charge from the Plaza ticket office on Platz der Deutschen Einheit.
 Once you’ve got your ticket, get your camera ready, as the viewing platform is accessed by one of the world’s most stunning escalators.